ntampouratzis/COSSIM-V/README.md

 # COSSIM-V
 This is the COSSIM [1] extension which is developed to simulate complete HPC and/or Cloud applications, supporting both the RISC-V Vector (RVV) and Cryptographic extensions, in a fully distributed manner.
+In addition, we introduce an innovative dynamic synchronization mechanism.
+This novel scheme adjusts synchronization intervals directly from within the simulated operating system, significantly optimizing overall simulation performance by enforcing tight synchronization strictly when required.

 ## The contribution of this work can be summarized in the following points:
 - Development of an open-source multi-node integrated simulation framework which can simulate complete RISC-V Systems supporting modern RISC-V extensions.
+- Development of a novel dynamic synchronization scheme that dynamically adapts the synchronization intervals directly from within the simulated OS, optimizing simulation performance by enforcing tight synchronization only when required.
 - An innovative flow to enable the designers to simulate the complete aspects of RISC-V Systems (i.e. CPU and Network Environment) through real applications within one simulation framework.
 - An open-source GitHub repository that includes an RVV1.0-enabled HPCG benchmark, dot product and sparse matrix-vector multiplication (SpMV) algorithms, as well as a RISC-V Crypto benchmark for execution on both simulated and physical RISC-V CPUs.
 - The integration of VEF traces Framework [2] to analyze communication traffic of MPI-based applications and generate traces that can be used to feed other network simulators.